KasLas/ui-task/README.md

 * Search input needs more work to match figma designs.
 * Filter needs more work to convert to a multiselect dropdown with the right check-box design
 * Product details page does not show the complete information, noticed too late that the displayed information depends on `device.line` and has additional data which needs to display
+* Need to think of a better solution to get the right product image resolution.
+* Add validation and serialization to input

 - And the best I could do in 1,5 days to make the deadline.